Communication: Plants, fungi, and bacteria

 Plant communication happens in various forms.
 It includes communication within plants, i.e. within plant cells and between plant cells, between plants of the same or related species, and between plants and non-plant organisms, especially in the root zone.
-Plant roots also communicate with rhizome bacteria, fungi, and insects within the soil.
-A prominent form of communication is airborne and happens through so-called volatile organic compounds (VOCs).
-For example, many plants, like maple trees, release VOCs when they are attacked by a herbivore to warn neighboring plants, which then react accordingly by adjusting their defenses.
+A prominent form of communication is airborne and happens through volatile organic compounds (VOCs).
+For example, maple trees release VOCs when they are attacked by a herbivore to warn neighboring plants, which then react accordingly by adjusting their defenses.
 Another form of plant-to-plant communication happens through mycorrhizal fungi.
-These fungi form underground networks, sometimes referred to as the Wood-Wide Web, and connect the roots of different plants.
+These fungi form underground networks, colloquially referred to as the Wood-Wide Web, and connect the roots of different plants.
 The plants use the network to send messages to each other, specifically to warn other plants of a pest attack and to help prepare their defenses.

 Communication can also be observed for fungi and bacteria.
 Some fungal species communicate by releasing pheromones into the external environment.
-For example, they are used to promote sexual interaction (mating) in several aquatic fungal species, like Allomyces macrogynus, the Mucorales fungus Mucor mucedo, Neurospora crassa and the yeasts Saccharomyces cerevisiae, Schizosaccharomyces pombe, and Rhodosporidium toruloides.
+For instance, they are used to promote sexual interaction in several aquatic fungal species.
 One form of communication between bacteria is called quorum sensing.
 It happens by releasing hormone-like molecules, which other bacteria detect and respond to.
 This process is used to monitor the environment for other bacteria and to coordinate population-wide responses, for example, by sensing the density of bacteria and regulating gene expression accordingly.
 Other possible responses include the induction of bioluminescence and the formation of biofilms.